sherlyn99/db_sharding/README.md

 ### Script 2: make index (using bowtie2 as an example)
-Since index buiding is usually resource intensive, this part is done using slurm job arrays Assume using slurm on barnacle2, first updated your email, conda env containing the index-building tool, input & output path, and job array number in 02_bowtie2_build_index_jarray.sh, then run
+Since index buiding is usually resource intensive, this part is done using slurm job arrays.

+Assume using slurm on barnacle2, first updated your email, conda env containing the index-building tool, input & output path, and job array number in 02_bowtie2_build_index_jarray.sh, then run
 ```
 sbatch 02_bowtie2_build_index_jarray.sh